CharistaSC/RAG-Daily-Email-Summarizer/README.md

  Good Morning Bryon, here are the following for your day.

-## Inbox
+Inbox
 1. **Meeting with CHMA**: Invitation from an unknown sender for a meeting at Thu Sep 18, 2025 2:30pm - 3:30pm (SGT).
 This might be related to the CHMA projects you've been working on.
 2. **Urgent: Missing documents for Drone T4 Proposal**: Yon Tian needs the missing documents for this proposal as soon as possible.
 The deadline could be imminent.
 3. **Invitation: System Maintenance Meeting**: You have been invited to a System Maintenance Meeting on Fri Sep 19, 2025 1pm - 2pm (SGT).
 This might require your attention for any system-related issues.
 4. **Documentation for the Trent Home Proposal**: Yon Tian is requesting documentation related to this proposal.
 It's important to ensure all necessary documents are provided for a successful submission.
 5. **Deadline Reminder for JJ5 Proposal**: This is a reminder about the upcoming deadline for the JJ5 Proposal on Sep 19, 2025.
 Make sure you have everything ready in time.

-## Today’s Schedule
+Today’s Schedule
 - Company Lunch Event: Sep 19, 2025 10:00am - 1:00pm (SGT)
 - System Maintenance Meeting: Sep 19, 2025 1:00pm - 2:00pm (SGT) (online)
 - Deadline for JJ5 Proposal: Sep 19, 2025 5:00pm - 6:00pm (SGT)

-## Plan for Today
+Plan for Today
 Prepare for the Company Lunch Event and the System Maintenance Meeting.
 Ensure all necessary documents are ready for the JJ5 Proposal deadline.

-Future Plans
-- Craft and send email using  Google API on user's behalf
-- Accept or Decline Calendar Invites using Google Calendar API
-- Add a API for weather data
-- Craft a markdown list of functions for the LLM model with description and parameters
-- Craft more markdown prompts for use cases (Outing like walk in the park, holiday overseas, etc)